-The District has a self-insured workers' compensation benefit plan for its employees.
-The Plan administrator, Hays Corporation (administrator), is responsible for the approval, processing, and payment of claims, after which they bill the District for reimbursement.
+The District has a self-insured health and dental benefit plan for its employees.
+The Plan administrator, Brown and Brown (administrator), is responsible for the approval, processing, and payment of claims, after which they bill the District for reimbursement.
 The District is also responsible for a monthly administrative fee.
-The Plan reports on a fiscal year ending June 30, 2022.
+The Plan reports on a fiscal year ending June 30, 2023.